NAP Killzone Broadhead Review

 The Killzone Maxx features NAP’s largest cutting diameter, which measures a devastating 2-⅜ inches.

-The Maxx is equipped with all the original Killzone’s great features and with an added cutting diameter that is sure to help you retrieve.
+The Maxx is equipped with all the original Killzone’s great features and an added cutting diameter that will help you retrieve.

 The Killzone Swingfire is the first-ever broadhead that reduces friction and drag by independently shifting four different cutting surfaces.
 The Swingfire’s blades generate less resistance, improve penetration, and create momentum.